 - Snapchat: Said to be the best for products that cater to youth as Snapchat is the most popular platform among teenagers.

-You may even work with an influencer who is popular on all platforms.
+You may even decide to work with the perfect influencer who is popular on all platforms.

 #2 Macro Influencers or Micro Influencers